The Hierarchical Path component

 Replace segments

-which represents the data to be inject.
-This data can be a string, an object which implements the__toString
+$offsetwhich represents the segment offset to remove if it exists.$datawhich represents the data to be inject.
+This data can be a string, an object which implements the__toStringmethod or anotherHierarchicalPathobject.

 <?php